kimchicharlie/fullstack-test-hockey-game/api/README.md

 `npm run start`

+### Provisioning database

+The provided data.json contained a few duplicated teams, I have made a new one called newData.json deduplicating these.

+I have also made a small script to provision an empty postgres, the database should be filled with data already but otherwise, you can fill it using

+`npm run database:feed`

 ### File architecture

 I am using a file architecture based on resources on the higher level instead of having technical layers (repository, handlers, controllers, models, validations, authorizations, ...) at the highest level.
 I made that choice because when we will add resources, adding the corresponding folders in each technical layer folder can easily become a bottleneck.